Multistage Hierarchical Capture-Recapture Models

-We present a recursive Bayesian procedure that involves two or more computational stages to fit the CR model to data.
+We present a recursive Bayesian computing procedure that involves two or more stages to fit the CR model to data.
 A variety of multistage computing strategies may be used with this framework including sequential Monte Carlo (SMC; \citealt{chopin2013smc2}) and the meta-analytic two-stage MCMC procedure described by \citet{lunn2013fully} that was generalized by \citet{hooten2019making}, where it was referred to as ``prior-proposal recursive Bayesian'' (PPRB) computation.
 Recursive approaches to fitting certain classes of Bayesian ecological models have been demonstrated \cite[e.g.,][]{hooten2016hierarchical,gerber2018accounting, mccaslin2021tarb,feuka2022individual,leach2022recursive}, but have been less commonly used in Bayesian population modeling using capture-recapture data.

-Our approach to recursive Bayes relies on the ability to partition the data into two or more components and then write the posterior distribution as a product of conditional posterior distributions for each data partition given all those that were assimilated before it.
+Our approach to multistage Bayesian computing relies on the ability to partition the data into two or more components and then write the posterior distribution as a product of conditional posterior distributions for each data partition given all those that were assimilated before it.
 In the context of PX-DA and the conventional CR model with homogeneous detection probability that we presented in the previous section, the full posterior distribution can be written as